jwxia2014/HDAC3i-Finder/README.md

 * Single Compound mode

   This mode is used for predicting whether a single compound is active for HDAC3 or not.
-  1. click the 'load a model' to load the machine-learning model and paste SMILES of a compound to predict.
+  1. click the 'load a model' to load the 'XGBoost_Morgan2.m' model and paste SMILES of a compound to predict.
   2. click the 'Classify' button and the activity class of the compound is shown in the textbox along with the probability of the activity class.

 * A Set of Compounds mode (virtual screening)

   This mode is used for virtual screening of a large chemical library.
-  1. click the 'load a model' to load the machine-learning model and provide a csv file with 'IDNUMBER' and 'SMILES' of the compounds to predict.
+  1. click the 'load a model' to load the 'XGBoost_Morgan2.m' model and provide a csv file with 'IDNUMBER' and 'SMILES' of the compounds to predict.
   2. click the 'Classify' button and a csv file that contains activity classes with probability values of "being ACITVE" in a descending order returns.

 References